timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the beginning of this video, while serving as JR for Black jammer #411, I observe Red blocker #508 force my jammer OOB near the center of turn 1 on the outside of the track.
+        - At the beginning of this video, while serving as JR for Black Jammer #411, I observe Red blocker #508 force my Jammer OOB near the center of turn 1 on the outside of the track.
         I observed the middle OPR point to indicate that Red #508 initiated the block that sent Black #411 OOB.
         I note that all other Red blockers are in front of Black #411 when Red #508 blocks Black #411 OOB.
         - I observe Black #3 force Red #508 OOB near the entrance of turn 1 on the outside of the track, and I am aware that Red #508 has now lost and cannot regain their superior position advantage over Black #411.
-        - I observe Red pivot #3 skate in non-derby direction toward the rear engagement zone, and I mind the rear IPR's verbal cue that the pack is now "front."
+        - I observe Red Pivot #3 skate in non-derby direction toward the rear engagement zone, and I mind the rear IPR's verbal cue that the pack is now "front."
         - I monitor Black #411 as they attend to an apparent malfunction of their left skate while observing all Red non-pivot blockers skate in non-derby direction.
         - Black #411 returns to an upright position and skates in non-derby direction while still OOB.
         - The rear IPR issues an OOP warning to Red #3 and Black #411 moves to return to an in-bounds position in front of Red #3.